kkoisland/my-ai-agent/README.md

 ## Why I’m Building This

-I’m building my own AI agent — not as a demo, but as a practical assistant that I will use daily to think, write, and communicate more effectively.
+I often feel it's a burden to explain the same things again and again.

+I want a personal assistant that understands how I write and think, and can suggest drafts in my natural tone.

-This project explores how to integrate OpenAI’s API with a custom frontend to create a useful, extensible assistant that fits my workflow.
+This is not just a demo — I’m building something I’ll actually use, little by little, in a way that fits my own workflow.

-Eventually, I also plan to explore fine-tuning and voice input, so the assistant can better reflect how I think and interact naturally.
+Eventually, I want it to help me write, plan, and remember things more easily and naturally.

 ## Long-Term Vision

-- Responds to natural instructions like “Add this to my calendar”, “Remind me later”, or “Order this for dinner”, by connecting to services like calendars, to-do apps, or messaging platforms
+- Responds to natural instructions like “Add this to my calendar” or “Order this for dinner”
-- Learns my tone, phrasing, and language habits over time
-- Builds shopping lists or places orders through services like Amazon or UberEats by conversing with me to understand my preferences
-- Grows into a daily-use assistant that's uniquely mine
+- Generates message, article, and memo drafts in my own tone and phrasing
+- Supports natural interactions without formal commands
-- Stores preferences and logs locally (e.g. in JSON) for ongoing refinement
+- Stores preferences and logs for consistency (future: local or MCP server)

-## Current Features (Initial Build)

-- Simple text-based chat interface
+## Developer Learning Goals

+- Gain experience using OpenAI API to implement interactive features
-- Responsive UI with Tailwind CSS
+- Improve frontend skills with React, TypeScript, and Tailwind CSS
-- Supports multiline input
+- Practice building a small backend using Express and MongoDB
+- Learn to iterate through design thinking: empathize, define, ideate, prototype, test

+## Development Plan

+- Phase 1: Tone and Draft Support

+  - Generate message/article/memo drafts using my own tone and phrasing
+  - Switch input type (Message / Article / Memo) via UI
+  - Show formatted output and allow 1-click copy

+- Phase 2: Calendar and Order Suggestions

-- Connects to OpenAI-compatible endpoints (mocked or real)
+  - Parse natural input like “Add to calendar” or “Order this”
+  - Generate calendar entries (manual add)
+  - Suggest order links (Amazon, UberEats etc.) without execution

+- Phase 3: Server and Data Experiments
+  - Try saving preferences using Express and file or MongoDB
+  - Test using stored preferences in prompts
-- Easy customization for future extensions
+  - Lay the groundwork for MCP-style consistency

-## Current Features (Initial Build)

-- Connects directly to OpenAI’s chat/completions API to retrieve responses based on user input
-- Implements basic API communication using fetch, along with state management and error handling
-- Incorporates a structure for passing user-specific data (e.g., preferences or history in JSON format) to support agent growth
-- Provides a simple chat UI built with Tailwind CSS for input and response display

 ## Tech Stack